-How to Make Waves: A Guide to Turn Nappy Hair Into 360 Degree Waves
+How to Make Waves: A Guide to Turn Nappy Hair Into 360-Degree Waves

 First of all, let me say that women love a man with nice hair.
 The gentler sex has and always will be man’s primary motivation.
 Your hard work has paid off when you get your first compliment, yearning look, or caress from a lady.
 Guys will also appreciate your wavy cranium; they will look upon your scalp with awe and envy.
 With no further ado, we proceed.

-- The first thing you should do with your water, is pour yourself a glass and drink it.
+- The first thing you should do with your water is pour yourself a glass and drink it.
 Hydration is key, and the glass is half full to an optimist such as yourself.
 Drinking plenty of water will keep your waves healthy and hydrated from the inside out.
 Water is also an important external catalyst for excessive wave growth.
-You will need water to wash your hair, and water will soften your hair and keep it receptive to your training.
+You will need water to wash your hair, and water will soften your hair and keep it receptive to your training

 - Next, follow this step with a fragrant conditioner, so your waves will not only look but smell nice.
 Shampoo and conditioner will clean and revitalize your waves as well as strengthen your hair and hair roots.

 Choose Your Brush

 A du-rag or a wave cap is crucial for formulating an impressive wave pattern.
-A du-rag is a breathable nylon cap which is tied over the scalp to contain moisture and set your waves into 360° motion.
+A du-rag is a breathable nylon cap which is tied over the scalp to contain moisture and set your waves into 360-degree motion.
 Tying it too tightly may result in loss of circulation to your scalp, headaches and the dreaded du-rag line on your forehead.
 For optimal results sleep with your du-rag on, eat with your du-rag on, work, play and pray with your du-rag on, you get the idea.

 Enjoy Your Waves!

 Now it’s time to enjoy the fruits of your labor.
 Remove your du-rag and show the world your 360° waves.
-The process may seem tedious and time consuming on paper, but is actually quick and easy once you get the hang of it.
-Never give up my nappy headed friend, it will be worth it in the long run.
+The process may seem tedious and time-consuming on paper but is actually quick and easy once you get the hang of it.
+Never give up my nappy-headed friend, it will be worth it in the long run.

-“In the land of the nappy, wavy haired man is king.” - Paschal IV
+“In the land of the nappy, wavy-haired man is king.” - Paschal IV